 Across the globe, centuries of unsustainable activities have damaged the aquatic, marine, and terrestrial environments that underpin our economies and societies and give rise to a diversity of wildlife and plants.
-SER is dedicated to reversing this degradation and restoring the earth’s ecological balance for the benefit of humans and nature.
+SER is dedicated to reversing this degradation and restoring the earth for the benefit of humans and nature.

 To promote ecological restoration as a means of sustaining the diversity of life on Earth and re-establishing an ecologically healthy relationship between nature and culture.

 Ecological restoration becomes a fundamental component of conservation and sustainable development programs throughout the world by virtue of its inherent capacity to provide people with the opportunity to not only repair ecological damage, but also improve the human condition.

 These underlying principles guide and inform our work:

 Ecological restoration is an engaging and inclusive process.
 Restoration embraces the interrelationships between nature and culture, engages all sectors of society, and enables full and effective participation of indigenous, local and disenfranchised communities.

 Ecological restoration requires the integration of knowledge and practice.
 Science and other forms of knowledge are essential for designing, implementing and monitoring restoration projects and programs.
 At the same time, lessons learned from practical experiences are essential for determining and prioritizing the scientific needs of the field.